 It takes a mental toll.

-You find yourself thinking about a particular even that feels seared on your mind.
+You find yourself thinking about a particular event that feels seared in your mind.
 Sometimes you can’t turn your brain off.
 Some nights you can’t sleep.
 You might drink more alcohol than you intended to help you take the edge off.
 Sometimes you are quick to anger at home or at work and you aren’t sure why.
 You might feel mistrustful, cynical, or jaded.
 Furthermore, you aren’t sure if you have a healthy suspicion of others or are being paranoid.

 You could not have anticipated how your job as a first responder job would change you.

 There are times when you feel like you can’t talk to anybody.
 You don’t want your significant other to worry about you.
 You don’t want your co-workers to see you as weak.
 You don’t want to be labeled or be misunderstood.
 You act like everything is okay.
 Yet you know something has to change because it’s really exhausting and it’s affecting many aspects of your life.

 The last thing you want to do is talk about your feelings.